takiwaki/OSCODE/README.md

 ](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+%5Cbegin%7Balign%2A%7D%0Ax+%3D+%5Ccos%28%5Comega+t+%29%2B+%5Cimath+%5Csin+%28%5Comega+t+%29%0A%5Cend%7Balign%2A%7D%0A)

 ## Instruction
 This is the instruction for spring school of division of science.
+First login the server, more.

+    ssh <your accout>@more.cfca.nao.ac.jp

-First copy the source code.
+Then copy the source code.

     cp -r /cfca-work/dos00/OSCCODE .